-CTCSS and DCS are not available on CH05 and CH35.
-For your reference a list of the available channels, corresponding frequencies and guidelines for their use and selection is in the CTCSS and DCS channel list on pages 29 and 30.
+CTCSS and DCS is not available on CH05 and CH35.
+For your reference a list of the available channels, corresponding frequencies and guidelines for their use and selection is CTCSS and DCS channel list.

 For Australia, channel 05 and 35 are reserved for Emergency calls.